 LifeSight is one of the leading Master Trusts primarily catering for large employers.
 LifeSight has gained both the Pensions Quality Mark Ready (PQM Ready) and the Retirement Quality Mark (RQM) from the Pensions and Lifetime Savings Association (PLSA).
 PQM Ready recognises high quality Master Trusts and requires high standards of governance and clear communications.
 The RQM recognises the quality of the options offered at retirement.

-Yes, there are a number of different investment options available.
-The new default investment strategy is the Medium Risk Drawdown Lifecycle, if you haven’t made an investment choice you will automatically be invested in this strategy.
+There are a number of different investment options available.
+The new default investment strategy is the Medium Risk Drawdown Lifecycle, if you did not make an investment choice your funds will have been automatically invested in this strategy.
 This strategy gives you more flexibility at retirement and better reflects the decisions pension savers are making.

 If you already know how you want to take your money when you reach retirement you can change your investment strategy to fit your plans.
 You have a broader choice of lifestyle strategies in LifeSight with nine Lifecycle Strategies to choose from, compared to the three previously offered by the DC Plan.